Hanel32/Vortex/README.md

 3. **Due to time limitations,** file I/O benchmarks have not been ported to Linux due to the extra effort needed to rewrite the overlapped I/O model of Windows.

-4. **Vortex can be compiled and run via the commandline** with the included makefile in directory Vortex/Vortex.
-Simply move folder Vortex/Vortex onto a Linux server, and *cd* to the Vortex directory.
+4. **Vortex can be compiled and run via the commandline** with the included makefile in directory Vortex-1.0/Vortex.
+Simply move the folder Vortex-1.0/Vortex onto a Linux server, and *cd* to the Vortex directory.

 ```
-$ cd /Vortex
+$ cd Vortex
 ```

 5. **From within the directory**, issue the *make* command.